 - Manages the big datasets from the hundreds of simulations and hundreds of locations, extracting unregulated flow and volume annual maximums and fitting unregulated flow-frequency curves using state-of-the-art procedures developed by the Corps and the U.S. Geological Survey (USGS).

 - Extracts unregulated and corresponding regulated flows and creates in a consistent manner an unregulated-to-regulated flow transform and a regulated flow-to-stage transform for hundreds of sites in the basins.

 - Computes various statistics from historical volume, flow, and stage records and from extracted simulation results.

 - Allows the user to control the sequence and method of analysis and to view all results in an easy-to-understand graphical user interface (GUI) without using the complex simulation applications directly.

 We developed IPAST in the .NET platform, with an underlying SQL Server Compact database.
 We developed the application with an eye on future expansion as needed by SPK.
-We prepared detailed documentation, including technical reference documents necessary for review of methods.
-IPAST has been approved through the Corps’ H&H Coastal COP Software validation process for projects within SPK.
+We prepared detailed documentation, including technical reference documents necessary for review of methods and a white paper.
+IPAST has been approved through the Corps’ H&H Coastal COP Software validation process for projects within the SPK jurisdiction.

 We also developed a companion tool to process IPAST results called the "Advanced Query Tool."
 This tool, which is a standalone program, allows users to compare model results, event data, and flow- and stage-frequency curves from various IPAST projects in a single location.

 You can download IPAST and the Advanced Query Tool here: